Lois Kibbee: Career

-Kibbee acted on radio on Lux Radio Theatre, Yours Truly, Johnny Dollar, and other programs.
-Later, she portrayed Geraldine Whitney Saxson on The Edge of Nigh on TV.

-Writing career

-Kibbee was a writer on The Edge of Night. and co-wrote the book The Bennett Playbill about the life of the Bennett acting family, particularly film, stage and television star, Joan Bennett.
+Kibbee was also a writer on The Edge of Night.
+She co-wrote the book The Bennett Playbill about the life of the Bennett acting family, particularly film, stage and television star, Joan Bennett.
 She also was the ghostwriter for The Christine Jorgensen Story.

 While Henry Slesar was head writer for the CBS soap Capitol, Kibbee briefly contributed a few scripts as well.
 Kibbee had been writing a book about her family's history as performers at the time of her death.

 Awards and nominations

-Kibbee was nominated for a Daytime Emmy award in the category of Outstanding Actress in a Supporting Role in a Daytime Drama Series in 1979, 1980, 1981 and 1984 and Outstanding Writing Team in 1982 with Henry Slesar.
+Kibbee was nominated for a Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 1979, 1980, 1981 and 1984 and Outstanding Writing Team in 1982 with Slesar.